Liver King: Career

 Following his degree, Johnson moved to Houston to pursue a job as a pharmaceutical sales representative. and later was a stakeholder in his wife's dental practice.
 In 2021, he went viral on social media for promoting what he refers to as an "ancestral lifestyle", which is based around nine "ancestral tenets".
-This includes the shunning of modern conveniences, performing taxing physical exercise routines and consuming large amounts of raw unprocessed organs and meat, especially liver.
+This includes the shunning of modern conveniences, performing taxing physical exercise routines and, most prominently, consuming large amounts of raw unprocessed organs and meat, especially liver.
 His moniker "Liver King" is derived from this practice.
 Since 2015, Johnson and his wife Barbara have been selling fitness supplements online, with the Liver King persona promoting the business.

-Medical professionals have criticized Johnson for promoting potentially dangerous misinformation, and giving his followers the impression that they can also achieve an ideal body with supposedly natural methods.
-The meat-rich diet Johnson recommends is high in saturated fat, which is associated with an increased risk of heart disease and high cholesterol levels, and may also result in digestive issues.
+Medical professionals criticized Johnson for promoting potentially dangerous misinformation and giving his followers the impression that they can also achieve an ideal body with supposedly natural methods.
+The meat-rich diet Johnson recommended was high in saturated fat, which is associated with an increased risk of heart disease and high cholesterol levels, and may also result in digestive issues.

 Despite repeatedly denying having ever used anabolic steroids to attain his physique, a leak of private e-mails in late 2022 revealed that he had spent over $11,000 a month on steroids, and was taking 16 vials of performance-enhancing drugs each month, including five steroids and one synthetic protein hormone.
 He then apologized for misleading his viewers about his "pharmacological intervention" in a YouTube video.
 In the video, in which Johnson admitted to taking around 120 mg of testosterone per week, he added that there is "a time and place" for such interventions to be made.

 Johnson co-owns the supplement company Heart & Soil with animal-based diet proponent and MD Paul Saladino.

 Legal issues

 Following the revelation that Johnson had taken steroids and other substances for years, some of his followers filed a lawsuit, accusing Johnson of deception and demanding $25 million in compensation.
 The lawsuit was later discontinued.

 On June 24, 2025, the Austin Police Department arrested Johnson on a charge of terroristic threat, a Class B misdemeanor.
-The police department confirmed Johnson was arrested for repeatedly threatening physical harm against Joe Rogan on his Instagram profile and traveling to Austin, Texas, where Rogan lives, while continuing to make such statements.
+The police department confirmed Johnson was arrested for repeatedly threatening physical harm against podcaster Joe Rogan on his Instagram profile and traveling to Austin, Texas, where Rogan lives, while continuing to make such statements.
 Johnson's use of steroids had previously been the subject of one of Rogan's podcast episodes.
-He was released on $20,000 bail later that same evening and was ordered to neither contact nor physically approach Rogan or his family, and also undergo a mental health evaluation.
+He was released on $20,000 bail later that same evening and was ordered to neither contact nor physically approach Rogan or his family and also undergo a mental health evaluation.